mbenkmann/FreeCAD-Export-Visible-to-STL/README.md

 is the name of the source document, or `"unnamed.stl"` if the document has not been saved, yet.
 After the export the macro can optionally run an external program, e.g. a slicer for 3D printing.

+This macro supports `App::Link` objects, including those that link to external documents.

 This macro does *NOT* modify the source document in any way, not even temporarily.
 The tesselation parameters for deviation in particular are *NOT* temporarily written into the objects' `View`, unlike another STL export macro I've seen.